 In fact it is far more likely that the coastguard would make a security message than any other station.
 This is because if a vessel was to come across a situation which they wish to pass on to other vessels (a navigational mark breaking free, a shipping container floating below the surface etc…) it is better to pass this information to the coastguard for them to transmit.
 This is as they have a much greater range and can continue to warn vessels into the future.

-The sheet below highlights the procure for sending a Safety Alert followed by a Securite message.
+The sheet below highlights the procure for sending a Safety Announcement followed by a Securite message.

-Simply this is the only situation when you send a safety alert.
+Simply this is the only situation when you send a safety announcement.

 On the Icom this is done by: